johnniewalker/svn-ancestry/README.md

 ## Research Log

 In order to understand my thought process (and therefore those of the potential users of the tool that I am making), I have noted the queries for some searches that I have done whilst trying to solve this problem.
-See the [[Research Log|ResearchLog]] to get an idea of the context from which this tool was borne.
+See the [Research Log](https://github.com/johnniewalker/svn-ancestry/wiki/ResearchLog) to get an idea of the context from which this tool was borne.

 ## Candidate Solution